JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 Picture

-Our ultimate Junior Guides program is in its third year.
+Our ultimate Junior Guides program is in its sixth year.
 This is an advanced course for more experienced young paddlers.
-We typically run multiple class III and IV rivers in this program, and the camp is limited to just 20 or fewer attendees.
+We typically run multiple class III and IV rivers in this program, and the camp is limited to just 16 or fewer attendees.

 • Accountability, integrity, athleticism, independence, teamwork, courage, and maturity are required.

-• Parents do not typically accompany campers as they do in Otters and Ducks.
-(We bring a limited number of parents along.)
+• Parents do not need to accompany campers as they do in Otters and Ducks.
+(We bring a limited number of vetted parent chaperones along.)

-Ospreys Camp is six days in length total; five days on multiple rivers and an expected travel day between rivers.
+Ospreys Camp is six days in length total; expect at least five days rafting and some travel time.
 The program is far deeper and more adventurous than our standard Otters program, and kids will gain significant skill during this fun-filled, intensive week.
+Past Ospreys participants say their favorite thing is the deep bonding that takes place, while swimming, doing flip drills, practicing knots, and sitting around the campfire.

 Here's a highlights video from our unforgettable 2023 adventure!